WP-Reloaded/apply-online-plugin/README.txt

 Does your organization collect admission forms and also looking for job ads?
 Look no further, Ad Types feature is the solution for you.
 Go to *ApplyOnline/Settings/Types* in WordPress admin and create as many types as you wish.
 Just copy generated shortcode and paste into your desired WordPress page.

 = Powerful Features =
+* Super simple integration, just install & add a menu link to *yourwebsite.com/ads*.
+* Beautifully integrates into your existing website without worrying for design.
 * Create as many ad types as you wish e.g. **Career, Classes, Registrations, Admissions,** etc.
+* Form builder with all HTML form fields to create a stunning application form.
 * Ads listing with title, thumbnail image, ad summary, taxonomies and **Apply Now** button.
 * Ads filtration option above the ads listing to narrow down desired ads.
 * Ad detail page with description, features and application form.